rwilbur/handydoodads/README.md

-# handydoodads
+# random
-This is a repository of handy dandy applications
+This is a repository of handy dandy applications/scripts I have made.

 Currently has:
   pollz.py